mrgrifon/find_store/README.md

 # Requirements

-The application is build with python3.6, but it should work all python 3 version
+The application is build with python3.6, but it should work with all python3 version

 - docopt==0.6.2
 - pandas==0.22.0